 Following the instructions provided to your by Izadi Orthodontics will help keep your retainer clean and fresh.
 Follow these simple steps on a daily basis to keep your retainer in optimal condition.

-- Soak- Retainers should also be soaked in Polident, Efferdent, or another recommended cleaner.
+- Soak: Retainers should also be soaked in Polident, Efferdent, or another recommended cleaner.
 Dissolve the cleaner in room temperature water and place the retainer in the glass.
-Soaking the retainer will help reduce neutralize odors.
+Soaking the retainer will help reduce and neutralize odors.

-- Protect- When you are not wearing or cleaning your retainer it should be placed in the custom case provided to you by your team at Izadi Orthodontics.
-Retainers are a custom-made fragile oral appliance and should be protected from damage or loss.
+- Protect: When you are not wearing or cleaning your retainer, it should be placed in the custom case provided to you by your team at Izadi Orthodontics.
+Retainers are custom-made fragile oral appliances and should be protected from damage or loss.
 The case can help keep your retainer from getting cracked and will keep it clean while not in use.

 Taking care of your retainer is important.
 Retainer compliance can help maintain your smile for a lifetime.
-Be sure to thoroughly clean it at least twice a day, and to rinse it after taking it out to eat.
-Cleaning your retainer can help you avoid halitosis and it will make your retainer taste better in your mouth.
+Be sure to clean it at least twice a day thoroughly, and rinse it after taking it out to eat.
+Cleaning your retainer can help you avoid halitosis, and it will make your retainer taste better in your mouth.

 How long do you have to wear a retainer?

-After you completed braces treatment, Dr. Izadi will require you to wear your retainer for at least 1 year.
+After you complete braces treatment, Dr. Izadi will require you to wear your retainer for at least 1 year.
 By following our recommendations, you may not have to get braces again.